behemoth0132/Super-Mario-Arcade/reflections.md

 - [x] What did you achieve yesterday?
 - [x] What are your goals for today?
 - [x] Do you have any blockers?
-1. RESPONSE
+1. Finally found a good base of code I could use in order to redo my project.
-2. RESPONSE
+2. Get as much theming done as possible.
-3. RESPONSE
+3. Not at the moment.

 # Tuesday
 - [x] What did you achieve yesterday?
 - [x] What are your goals for today?
 - [x] Do you have any blockers?
-1. RESPONSE
+1. I got all the theming done as well as the game finished.
-2. RESPONSE
+2. Add the score and player life.
-3. RESPONSE
+3. cant get the start screen to link for some reason.

 # Wednesday
 - [x] What did you achieve yesterday?